Soft connection in training

 Restart and confidence building

-• Calm exposure work and thoughtful mileage
+• Calm exposure work and thoughtful, progressive mileage

 Tell us what’s happening